Frequently Asked Questions

 Who do I contact for a tort claim form?

-For a copy of a blank tort claim form you may call the Office of the City Clerk at 405-366-5406.
-You can also download the form by clicking on the link above.
+For a copy of a blank tort claim form you may call the Office of the City Clerk at 405-366-5406 or click on the link: Tort Claim

 What is the procedure for a tort claim?